amabdulr/CNWG/10-Core Writing Structures.md

    - Each item in the list should have two parts: the item itself and its corresponding description.

-   - **Example**: Clearly separate the item from its description for clarity.
+   - **Examples for Clarification (Do Not Analyze):**: Clearly separate the item from its description for clarity.